 Clearly, there are many things online that may not be appropriate or even damaging for your child to see.
 There are also people online who may take advantage of your child’s naivety.

 However, there’s no need to panic or completely cut off internet access for your child.
 It can be argued that it is far better for your child to learn how to use the internet safely while under your guidance and supervision, compared to going online at a friend’s house because they aren’t allowed to at home.

 Technology can help to manage internet use for children and teens and to keep them safe online, as can setting basic rules and teaching your children about internet safety.
 Follow these steps:

 Make use of the parental controls offered by your broadband provider.
-For example, you can set up a content filter which blocks access to sites containing inappropriate material as well as sites potentially containing malware and viruses.
+For example, you can set up a content filter that blocks access to sites containing inappropriate material as well as sites potentially containing malware and viruses.

 Look into the parental control software.
 This is device-specific which you can install on your child’s phone or tablet, or a home device.
 It allows you to monitor online activity on the device, restrict access to certain sites and crucially – restrict internet usage at times, such as Facebook, when homework is needed.

 Review privacy settings on social media sites.
 If your child is old enough to have a social media profile (for example, Facebook requires children to be 13 or older to set up an account), it’s a smart idea to sit down and review their privacy settings.
 Do this alongside your child, explaining what you’re doing to help them understand just how far and wide their information and photos can be shared if they aren’t careful.